LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

 After clicking the button a couple things will happen:

 1. You will be prompted by your wallet (i.e. MetaMask) to connect an account to the site
-2. After connecting an account, you will see the following output in the browserconsole:
+2. After connecting an account, you will see the following output in the browser console:
    ```
    Clicked
    Connected account: 0xA89543a7145C68E52a4D584f1ceb123605131211